• Skip to primary navigation

 6. Combine butter sauce with cooked gnocchi and serve.

-You can make your gnocchi look pretty by rolling them over the back of a fork or by using a gnocchi paddle like this one:).
+You can make your gnocchi look pretty by rolling them over the back of a fork or by using a gnocchi paddle like the one I use).

 🍴Serving Suggestion